 Fields & Start Times

-All league games will be played at either the turf boys baseball diamond (May and early June), or on the the turf men’s softball area that’s part of the adjacent multipurpose field (mid-June through late-August) located behind Lynnfield High School on Essex Street.
+All league games will be played on the the turf men’s softball area that’s part of the lighted Multipurpose Field #3 located behind Lynnfield High School on Essex Street.

 Specific League Rules

 The Lynnfield Men’s Over-40 Softball League features the following specific rules that are intended to promote sportsmanship and the safety of its players, to try and prevent injuries, and to avoid misunderstandings or disagreements.

 - Everyone Plays and Bats: This one is easy.
 Everyone who shows up to participate in either regular season or tournament games (if scheduled) gets to play both in the field as well as bat.
 In other words, teams are NOT permitted to only play their best players — either on the field or in the batting lineup — at the expense of others.
 Now, with more roster spots than available defensive fielding positions, it’s up to the respective team coaches to alternate their guys fairly in the field (typically this is accomplished by playing personnel on an every-other-inning basis), but everyone bats throughout the entire game regardless.

 - Umpire Interaction: Only team coaches and/or their assistants can discuss plays or rules interpretations with the umpire, and that is to be done calmly and respectfully.
 All other league players are NOT to engage in any kind of disrespectful mouthing off or ongoing “barking” at an ump.
 That kind of behavior will simply not be tolerated.
 This is old fart softball; not Game 7 of the World Series.
 Have some proper perspective, please.